samuelet/contribs/rex/bash_completion.d/README.md

 Copy it into /etc/bash_completition.d/.

-You need also to the bash-completion package:
+You need also the bash-completion package:

     apt-get install bash-completion